Business Man Looking at Chart

 • Best for: Yield-focused, accredited investors

-Percent is an easy-to-use and secure platform that specializes in private credit deals.
-It has low minimum investments, low fees and a wide range of available deals.
+Percent is an easy-to-use and secure platform that specializes in private credit investments.
+It has low minimum investments, low fees, and a wide range of available deals.

-These factors make Percent a great option for accredited investors looking to generate income via private credit.
+For these reasons, Percent is a great option for accredited investors looking to generate double-digit returns and consistent income via private credit.

 What is private credit investing?